๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 TransportationTotal Cost

-Round-trip metro & cable car tickets to Montserrat$35
+Round-trip metro and cable car tickets to Montserrat$35

 Public transportation$18